akucinskii/PhotoSocial/README.md

 # Use [10minutemail](https://10minutemail.com/) for fast login

-# Site takes way too long (up to 40 seconds) to start due to re-downloading images!!!
+# Site takes way too long (up to 40 seconds) to start.

 Instagram clone made with react, Tailwind CSS and Supabase.